arcc/ARXControl/docs/index.rst

 Pinout
 ------

-Pinout as mapped to an ATMega 2560 MCU.
+Pinout as mapped to an ATMega328 (Arduino compatible for now).
-The planned ARX Control Unit is a `JKDevices`_ `MegaMini ATMEGA2560`_ board.
+Prototyping is based off of a standard Arduino Uno, but plans are to move to a `USB Boarduino`_ by `Adafruit`_.

 .. include:: pinout.rst